psychemedia/island-storynotes/carus-wilson/setting-the-scene.md

 The Church Building Committee.
 Superintendent of County Police.
 The County Magistrates.
-The Governor of Parkbnrst Prison.
+The Governor of Parkhurst Prison.
 The High Steward of the Island.
 Commissioned Officers of the Garrison.
 About 100 of the principal of the Island Inhabitants.